WHAT IS MAUI LIKE? IS IT THE BEST?

 The west side has the West Maui mountains and the far west is beautiful.
 Before you get there, traveling from Wailuku to the west side of the island of Maui you’ll pass amazing beaches too.
 Whales are plentiful in the winter and I’d consider this the best place in Hawaii to see whales breaching from the shore.
 Boat tours take you out to see them too – very affordable.
 A must do.

-Lahaina is a sleepy little town.
+Lahaina is a sleepy little town you might have guessed by the photo at the top of this page.
 Sort of like Key West but much more tolerable.
 Lovely even.
 Lahaina has some amazing restaurants and overall is just fun to wander through doing some shopping and eating.
 All the regular stores like Haagen Dazs are here, Pizza, and ocean front restaurants that are quite affordable.
 Mahi-mahi fish (a type of dolphin – not Flipper) is out of this world, try a Mahi burger!

 Heading way out west – we’re at the south western side of the island now, are steep rocky cliffs that are just amazing to have a look at… another must see.
 In fact, the whole island of Maui is a must see – that’s why I keep saying that.
 You must take a rental car around the entire island or you’re missing the big picture of what Maui is all about.